BeskarDev/nexus-rpg/docs/05-combat/01-combat-scenes.md

 ## Quick Actions

-Quick Actions are things you can do outside of your turn.
+Quick Actions are small actions which take up no more than a few seconds.
+They can also be quick reactive abilities outside of your own turn during combat.
 Quick Actions always have triggers for when they can be used.
-You can use one Quick Action, regaining it at the start of each of your turns.
-Quick Actions can also be used directly on your turn for Combat Arts.
+You can use one Quick Action on your turn or between your turns.
+You regain access to your Quick Action at the start of each of your turns.

 | Quick Action | Trigger | Effect |
 | --- | --- | --- |